Overview

 To insert a Count Records function, the user should click the cell for the function to be placed in.
 For this example, we will want to insert a Count Records function to count the transactions for each customer, so the user will click in cell E2.

-The user will then expand the Fields section of the Cosmos Report Editor and click the Add Field Function button.
+The user will then click on the Aggregates tab of the Cosmos Task Pane and click the New button.

 The user will then be shown the data model and can select which table and field to return.
-In this example we want to count the number of transactions for the customer, so the user will want to make sure that the Type is set to Count Records, which will tell Cosmos to count the records in the table based on the filters specified.
-The user would then navigate to the Sales Transactions table, click on it to expand it, and then click on the Record ID field.
+In this example we want to count the number of transactions for the customer, so the user would then navigate to the Sales Transactions table, click on it to expand it, and then click on the dropdown arrow for the Record ID field.
+Finally they'd click on the Count Records option.

 Cosmos will then insert a function in cell E2 and a zero will be shown in that cell to represent that the field that will be returned is numeric.
 Any number formatting that the user wishes to apply to the field can be set using standard Excel formatting.
 In the example below the Comma Style format was selected with no decimals.

-If the user selects cell E2, they can then see details about the function in the Cosmos Report Editor.
+If the user selects cell E2, they can then see details about the function in the Cosmos Task Pane.
 The following fields can be seen and updated by the user:

 Name: The name of the function.
 This should be a short, descriptive name to enable the user or other users to know what the function does.